1944 Nickel Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1944-S Nickel Value

-The San Francisco Mint produced 21.64 million nickels in 1944, the lowest output among the three wartime facilities.
-This marked a sharp drop from 1943’s production of over 104 million coins.
-However, the 1944-S value structure depends less on scarcity than on production quality.
+The San Francisco Mint struck 21.64 million nickels in 1944 — the lowest output of the three wartime facilities and a sharp drop from San Francisco’s 1943 production of over 104 million.
+Despite the lower mintage, the 1944-S value structure is more complicated than simple scarcity would suggest.

-These quality issues had an unexpected consequence: most 1944-S nickels saw limited circulation, producing substantially higher survival rates in mint state compared to Philadelphia and Denver issues.
-Thousands have been certified at MS66, making the 1944-S extremely common even in gem uncirculated condition, which suppresses values despite the lower mintage.
+The irony is that this poor strike quality worked in the coin’s favor over time: many 1944-S nickels saw limited circulation because they looked worn right out of the press, leading to higher survival rates in mint state compared to the other two mint issues.
+Thousands have been certified at MS66, making the 1944-S extremely common even in gem uncirculated condition — a fact that suppresses its value relative to its low mintage.

 1944-S Nickel Price/Grade Chart